jeffschwartz/coccyx/readme.md

 Please support the effort by providing bug reports, feedback, and enhancement requests here on GitHub.
 Great software can never be developed in a vacuum.

 ***
-Coccyx.js Is Distributed Under The MIT Software License!
+Coccyx.js Is Distributed Under The MIT Software License.